manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	</if>

 	**What happened**
-	You arrived at a conflict between the clone and the fork.
+	You arrived at a conflict between the clone (local repo) and the fork (origin).
 The fork is already up-to-date with more recent commits that are not pulled to the clone.
 In short, you are modifying the clone while it is already behind the fork.

 	**What to do**

 	<ins>Option 1</ins> -

-	1. Fetch the commits from fork.
+	1. Fetch the latest commits from fork.

 	<if type="gitbash">